FilippoLeone/llm_code_prompter/README.md

 `llm_code_prompter [target_folder] [file_pattern] [exclude_pattern] [platform]`

+Where:

-Where `[target_folder]` is the path to the directory containing the files you want to include in your prompt.
+    [target_folder] is the path to the directory containing the files you want to include in your prompt.
+    [file_pattern] is the pattern to match the files you want to include (default is "*.py").
+    [exclude_pattern] is a comma-separated list of file paths or patterns to exclude (default is empty).
+    [platform] is the target platform for the clipboard operation (default is determined automatically).

+Example usage:

+llm_code_prompter /path/to/directory
+llm_code_prompter /path/to/directory "*.py"
+llm_code_prompter /path/to/directory "*.py" "tests/,__pycache__/"
+llm_code_prompter /path/to/directory "*.py" "tests/,__pycache__/" win32

+The script will read the contents of the specified directory, including any optional files (like OBJECTIVE.md and PROMPT.md), and then concatenate the contents of all the matching Python files.
+The resulting text will be copied to the system clipboard, so you can paste it into your LLM prompt.

 ## Development